MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/notifications-and-progress-for-visual-studio.md

  **Visual Studio Notifications tool window**

 #### <a name="BKMK_ErrorList"></a> Error list
- A notification within the error list indicate errors and warnings that occurred during compilation and or build process, and allows the user to navigate in code to that specific code error.
+ A notification within the error list indicates errors and warnings that occurred during compilation and or build process, and allows the user to navigate in code to that specific code error.

  ![Error list](../../extensibility/ux-guidelines/media/0901-08_errorlist.png "0901-08_ErrorList")